Updated Jul 02 2023

 Typical Catalan produce and cuisine

 Catalan cuisine is essentially based on the cultures of Mediterranean cooking, enriched with the typical characteristics of local produce.
 It’s therefore no surprise that good quality seafood and meat from the region feature heavily in many dishes, as well as local produce which is grown in its rich surroundings.
-Some dishes and products that originate in other parts of Spain have been introduced to Catalan cuisine over the years, which is the case with various tapas, ‘pintxos’ (from the Basque Region of Spain), and many recipes, which although might not be considered typical Catalan food as such, are very much part of the local cuisine.

 On Sundays, and sometimes Saturdays, it’s very common for groups of friends and families to meet up in bars before eating (at around 12:00) for an aperitif, typically called ‘hacer Vermut’, due to the revival of drinking aperitifs such as Vermouth in Barcelona.
 There are lots of bars that specialise in all sorts of different varieties of this aromatic fortified wine.